ubccpsc/classportal-ui/GRADES.md

 1. AutoTest executes the student deliverables as they are received.
 Each of these executions generates a `ResultRecord`.

 1. Course staff visit the _Test Results_ tab in ClassPortal, selects a single deliverable, and downloads a JSON file containing the complete AutoTest data for that deliverable (`ResultPayload`).
+While there is a time field on that page, it is only used for updating the view not the underlying data structure (aka you will want to filter the results to make sure you only look at the ones before the deadline).

 1. Course staff iterate over the test execution results (`ResultRecord`) and apply their own course-specific rubric to determine a grade for the deliverable for each student (`Student`).
 This can then be uploaded to UBC connect for further editing and sharing with the students.
 Starting January 2018 these will also be visible in ClassPortal for both displaying to students and editing by course staff.

 ## Transformation

 The transformation process should be relatively straightforward.
 Our sample implementation of this can be found in [ResultView::convertResultsToGrades](https://github.com/ubccpsc/classportal-ui-next/blob/master/app/ts/viewAdmin/ResultView.ts).
-While it could be handled in one large loop, we find it easiest to split it into five steps:

-1. Create a map from `userName` to `Student` objects (`studentMap`) by iterating through `ResultPayload.students`.

-1. Loop through `ResultPayload.records` to determine which project each student was associated with.
-This isn't strictly needed for individual projects, but is required for teams.
-For single projects though it still works fine because they work on a project too so there is no harm in including this step.
-This creates a `projectMap` that maps `ResultRecord.projectUrl` to a student (e.g.,  by their `userName` or some other internal data structure).

-1. Loop through the `ResultPayload.records` to associate the executions with the students.
-For each `ResultRecord` we can use `ResultRecord.projectUrl` to index into `projectMap` and add the execution to all students on the team.
+This can be thought of as four main steps:

+1. Loop through `ResultPayload.students` to visit each `StudentRecord`.

+1. Use `StudentRecord.projectUrl` to index into `ResultPayload.projectMap`.
+This will give you all `ResultRecord`s for that student.

-1. The key part of this process involves iterating through the students in the course and for each student, examining all of the executions their team has made to determine which one corresponds to their final grade.
+1. Iterate through these records to determine which one corresponds to their final grade.
 Usually we sort by `ResultRecord.timeStamp` before we proceed.
 Useful fields in this process include `timeStamp` (e.g., for finding the last execution), `grade` (e.g., for finding the max grade), `branchName` (e.g., for figuring out if the commit was on master or not), and `gradeRequested` (e.g., for determining if the grade was explicitly requested by the student).

 1. Once this process is complete, the data should be exported in a CSV.
 This can be any format UBC Connect uses; further detail about the CSV needed to upload the grades back to ClassPortal will be included here once they are known.

 #### Things to watch out for:

-* Some `Student` objects in `ResultPayload.students` will not correspond to real students (aka there will be course staff, test accounts, and TAs).
+* Some `StudentRecord` objects in `ResultPayload.students` will not correspond to real students (aka there will be course staff, test accounts, and TAs).
 You probably want to ignore these.
-One easy way to do this is to note that only real students will have a valid value for `Student.sNum`.
+One easy way to do this is to note that only real students will have a valid value for `StudentRecord.sNum`.

-* When the AutoTest container fails to exit successfully (e.g., returning a `finalGrade`, even if it is 0, the `ResultRecord`s might be corrupted.
-While we are going to fix this in future, right now the best way to deal with these is to check for `ResultRecord.projectUrl === ''` and drop those records.

-* Some students will exist in `Student` but will _never_ make an execution that runs to completion and returns a grade.
-While you might want to give them 0, if they are working on course project they might technically deserve their team grade.
-The problem though is because of the point above: we can't associate a student with a project with a student without at least one execution.
-We are working on fixing this, but it is a rare edge case we need to be aware of for now.
-(Really the bar is not high here: a student just needs to run AutoTest once successfully.
-In 310d1 this only came up once across 14,000+ executions).
+* Some students will exist in `StudentRecord` but will _never_ make an execution that runs to completion and returns a grade.
+We insert a synthetic record for these students with `grade: 0`.

 ## Data Types